rowland007/Cyber-Playbook/docs/glossary.md

 - **Subdirectory** - A directory contained within another directory.
 - **Subtype** - An entity that has its own unique characteristics and also shares the characteristics of its supertype entity (Robertson & Robertson, 2013).
 - **Supertype** - A generalized entity.
 Its business role and its attributes are common to all subtypes (Robertson & Robertson, 2013).
+- **Supply Chain Risk Management (SCRM)** - A systematic process for managing supply chain risk by identifying susceptibilities, vulnerabilities, and threats throughout the supply chain and developing mitigation strategies to combat those threats whether presented by the supplier (Dukes, 2015).
 - **Symmetric Encryption** - A method of encryption that uses the same key for encrypting and decrypting data.
 - **Systems Analysis and Design** - The examination of a problem and the creation of its solution (PC Magazine, 2019).
 - **Systems Development Life Cycle (SDLC)** - The sequence of events in the development of an information system (application), which requires mutual effort on the part of both the user and technical staff (PC Magazine, 2019).
+- **System Development Life Cycle (SDLC)** - The scope of activities associated with a system, encompassing the system’s initiation, development, and acquisition, implementation, operation and maintenance, and ultimately its disposal that instigates another system initiation (Dukes, 2015).

 ## T

 - **T1 Line** - A 1.544-Mbps point-to-point, dedicated, digital circuit provided by the telephone companies.
 With the monthly cost typically based on distance, these are widely used for connecting an organization's PBX to the telephone company or a local network (LAN) to an internet provider (ISP).
 They are also used for internet access in buildings that have no DSL, cable, or fixed wireless coverage (PC Magazine, 2018).
 - **Temporal Trigger** - An event that is caused by some period of time.
 - **Thread** - In a multithreaded system, a thread is one process that occurs simultaneously with other processes (PC Magazine, 2018).
+- **Threat** - Any circumstance or event with the potential to adversely impact organizational operations, organizational assets, individuals, or other organizations through an information system via unauthorized access, destruction, disclosure, modification of information, and/or denial of service (Dukes, 2015).
 - **Threat Actor** - An individual or entity that poses a threat to the security of an organization.
 Also called a "malicious actor" (PC Magazine, 2018).
 - **Threat Information Sources (e.g., CERT)** - Analytical insights into trends, technologies, or tactics of an adversarial nature affecting information systems security (CNSS, 2003).
 - **Three-Way Handshake** - Signals transmitted back and forth over a communications network in order to establish a valid connection between two stations (PC Magazine, 2019).
+- **Time Bomb** - Resident computer program that triggers an unauthorized act at a predefined time (Dukes, 2015).
 - **Tone** - The attitude of a writer toward a subject or audience.
 - **Trace Recording** - The capture of network traffic from a specific host to a destination.
 Usually done after an intrusion has been detected.
 - **Transmission Control Protocol** - The reliable transport protocol within the TCP/IP protocol suite (PC Magazine, 2019).